-We have provided some recommended walking and cycle routes in the information packs in the cottages as well as several books and useful links on our website, including local contacts for bike hire and repairs.
+We have provided some recommended walking and cycle routes in the information packs in the cottages as well as several books and useful links on our website.

 The walks can be downloaded from the website as laminated sheets that can be taken with you on your walks.
 These walks are also accessible on your mobile or can be downloaded from our website (we recommend that you access them as a downloadable file to save on paper!)

 - We installed solar panels on the roof of the north facing cottages to power all the cottages, the indoor swimming pool complex, the games / event room and our laundry facilities

 - Our borehole supplies our water.
 It is fed by the local aquifer and the water drawn from it is then UV treated to ensure our water is crystal clear and tastes delicious